 - Not to mention, its mandatory for security certifications and regulatory compliance

-WATI, an ISO-27001 company, offers Cybersecurity services including VAPT, Managed Services, Risk & Compliance Services, Advisory Services, and Training.
+WATI, an ISO-27001 company, offers Cybersecurity services including VAPT (Vulnerability Assessment and Penetration Testing), Managed Services, Risk & Compliance Services, Advisory Services, and Training.
 SaaS and technology vendors are a focus group for WATI’s Cybersecurity audits.
 WATI’s Cybersecurity team comprise of experts certified in one or more of CISSP, CISA, CISM, GWAPT, CHFI, CEH, OSCP, CPTE, CWNA, CompTIA Security+.